yo-yo-yo-jbo/dangerous_dave/README.md

 g_is_warp_zone = 0;
 ```

-Debugging with the DosBox debugger helped clarify everything.
+Debugging with the the DosBox debugger helped clarify everything - the current score is indeed that `g_unknown1`.

 ## Summary
 Of course that after all of that I had to add some funny changes, my parser is also capable of editing levels and text: